himmAllRight/himmAllRight-source/content/post/trying-notion.md

 <div class="caption">Notion views in iOS.
 Navigation, my 'Areas' card views,
 daily log page properties, and a task 'board' view.</div>

-    Notion is a webapp, but also has desktop applications for mac and window, and apps for Andriod and iOS.
-However, I made a [nativefier](https://github.com/jiahaog/nativefier) build of it for my Linux systems and it works wonderfully.
+    Notion has desktop applications for macOS and Windows, as well as mobile apps for iOS and Andriod.
+Additionally, it functions well as a webapp, which made it easy for me to create a [nativefier](https://github.com/jiahaog/nativefier) build of it to run on my Linux systems.

-- **Free, and affordable for pro**: When I started using notion, the free tier was limited to 1000 blocks, but since then they have made the personal use *free* without a limit!
-There is still a Pro version with fancy features (like revision history), but even that is a reasonable price.
+- **Free, and affordable for pro**: When I started using notion, the free tier was limited to 1000 blocks, but since then they have made the personal tier free *without* a use limit!
+There is still a Pro version with fancy features (like revision history), but even that is offered at a reasonable price.

 ### Downsides/Concerns